rasmus-kirk/ml-flashcards-au/README.md

 # ml-flashcards-au
-Flashcards for the Machine Learning at Aarhus University
+Flashcards for the Machine Learning course at Aarhus University

 ## Compile cards using [nix](https://nixos.org/)